 - Once you have your tile measurements, use a tile cutter or a wet saw to cut the tiles to size.

-- Be sure to wear safety goggles and gloves when using a tile cutter, as it can be dangerous if the tiles slip.
+- Be sure to wear safety goggles and gloves when using a tile cutter, as it can be dangerous if the tiles slipping.

 - Next, apply thinset mortar to the back of each tile and then press them into place around the window opening.

-- Use a level to ensure that the tiles are evenly spaced and then let them dry for 24 hours.
+- Use a level to ensure that the tiles are evenly spaced, then let them dry for 24 hours.